Visualizing and Understanding Sum-Product Networks: Abstract

 \section{Abstract}

-Sum-Product Networks (SPNs) are recently introduced deep tractable probabilistic models by which several kinds of inference queries can be answered exactly and in a tractable time.
-The rising interest around them is due to their peculiar structural properties and their impressive performances in several application fields.
-Up to now, they have been largely used as \emph{black box} density estimators, assessed only by comparing their likelihood scores on different probabilistic inference tasks.
-In this paper we \emph{explore} and \emph{exploit} the inner representations learned by SPNs, i.e. new representations for the input data that can be extracted from these deep architectures.
-We do this with a threefold aim: first we want to get a better understanding of the inner workings of SPNs, for instance, by looking at how inference and their learned representations are affected by the network structural properties; secondly, we seek additional ways to evaluate one SPN model and compare it against other probabilistic models, providing diagnostic tools to practitioners; lastly, we want to empirically evaluate how good and meaningful the extracted representations are, as in a classic Representation Learning framework.
-In order to do so we revise their interpretation as deep neural networks and we propose to exploit several visualization techniques on their node activations and network outputs under different types of inference queries.
-To investigate these models as feature extractors, we plug some SPNs, learned in a greedy unsupervised fashion on image datasets, in supervised classification learning tasks.
-We extract several \emph{embedding} types from node activations by filtering nodes by their type, by their associated feature abstraction level and by their scope.
-In a thorough empirical comparison we prove them to be competitive against those generated from popular feature extractors as Restricted Boltzmann Machines.
-Finally, we investigate embeddings generated from random probabilistic marginal queries as means to compare other tractable probabilistic models on a common ground, extending our experiments to Mixtures of Trees.
+Sum-Product Networks (SPNs) are deep tractable probabilistic models by which several kinds of inference queries can be answered exactly and in a tractable time.
+They have been largely used as black box density estimators, assessed by comparing their likelihood scores on different tasks.
+In this paper we explore and exploit the inner representations learned by SPNs.
+By taking a closer look at the inner workings of SPNs, we aim to better understand what and how meaningful the representations they learn are, as in a classic Representation Learning framework.
+We firstly propose an interpretation of SPNs as Multi-Layer Perceptrons, we then devise several criteria to extract representations from SPNs and finally we empirically evaluate them in several (semi-)supervised tasks showing they are competitive against classical feature extractors like RBMs, DBNs and deep probabilistic autoencoders, like MADEs and VAEs.